twagar11/ansible-labs/setup/Configure-Inventory.md

 In this lab, You will create two groups and add two machines to each group.

-basically, We are going to create an `Inventory`
+Basically, We are going to create an `Inventory`

 ## Duration